Yes, Your Chainsaw Needs Bar Oil—And These Are the Best

 Q. How much bar oil should a chainsaw use?

-Bar oil usage varies with differences in the oil makeup and the saw.
+Bar oil usage varies with differences in the oil makeup and the chainsaw.
 It is a good practice to top off the bar oil before starting work and during each fuel fill-up.

 Q. Can I use motor oil or vegetable oil instead of bar oil?

 Bar oil is chemically engineered to protect the saw’s cutting parts.
-Motor oil and vegetable oil may be tempting to use in a pinch, but they are not as effective.
-Using other products instead of bar oil may also void equipment warranties.
+Motor oil and vegetable oil may be tempting to use as a substitute for chainsaw bar oil, but they are not as effective.
+Using other products as a chainsaw bar oil replacement may also void equipment warranties.

 Q. How often do I need to refill bar oil?